-Emera has a strong track record of reducing GHG emissions through investments in renewables and lower-carbon energy alternatives.
-Emera has reduced Scope 1 and 2 GHG emissions (MtCO2e) by 46 per cent since 2005 (47 per cent reduction in Scope 1 CO2).
+Emera has a strong track record of reducing GHG emissions through investments in renewables and lower-carbon energy sources.
+Emera has reduced its Scope 1 GHG emissions (tCO2) by 47% and its Scope 1 CO2 emissions (tCO2) by 496 per cent since 2005.
 Emera has chosen 2005 as the baseline year for emissions calculations as it aligns with the baseline year used by the Government of Canada for national GHG reduction targets.
-Emera's Climate Commitment (Emera 2023 Climate Transition Plan Update, pp. 19) outlines defined reduction targets.
+Emera's Climate Targets and Net-Zero Vision (Emera 2024 Climate Update, p.
+20) outlines defined reduction targets.
 Operational control is the consolidation approach for emissions used at Emera.

-Scope 1 emissions calculations include CO2, CH4, N2O and SF6.
-Scope 2 and 3 emissions include CO2, CH4 and N2O.
-Emera used the IPCC 5th Assessment Report as the source for global warming potential (GWP) rates except for our US affiliates who are regulated to use GWPs from the IPCC 4th Assessment Report.
-Emera's Scope 3 emissions include CO2, CH4 and N2O, as calculated using regional emissions factors for Nova Scotia and Tampa Electric.
-Scope 3 emissions include the use of sold products and purchased electricity that is sold to end users.
+Scope 1 GHG emission calculations include CO2, CH4, N2O and SF6.
+Scope 2 and 3 GHG emissions include CO2, CH4 and N2O.
+Emera used the IPCC 5th Assessment Report as the source for global warming potential (GWP).
+Scope 3 GHG emissions include the use of sold products and purchased electricity that is sold to end users.
 Emera does not report market-based energy indirect (Scope 2) GHG emissions.